 Although relatable to the question above, this question is less philosophical and focuses more on advancing technology and research.
 This will show you how involved the candidate is within the industry.
 For some, a job is just a job — and for others, it’s much more than that.

-While knowing everything that’s going on in the industry is certainly not a requirement, this will show you who truly enjoys their job, and as long as you provide a positive work environment, hiring these types of candidates could help you potentially reduce your turnover rate.
+While knowing everything that’s going on in the dental, optometry, or veterinary industry is certainly not a requirement, this will show you who truly enjoys their job, and as long as you provide a positive work environment, hiring these types of candidates could help you potentially reduce your turnover rate.
 Also, that type of enthusiasm can be contagious, spreading positive awareness across an entire team.

 4. How well do you handle stress?
 Give me an example of a situation where you performed well under pressure?